Amalia of Solms-Braunfels: Regency

 After the death of her son William II in 1650, her grandson William III (Prince William III of Orange and later also King William III of England) became prince of Orange.
 A regency council was appointed during his minority, and Amalia and her former daughter-in-law Mary Stuart fought over guardianship and thereby chairmanship of the regency council; the High Court of Holland and Zeeland finally granted both Mary and Amalia shared guardianship, and thereby shared part in the regency council of Orange.

-Amalia was supported against Mary by her son-in-law, the Elector of Brandenburg, and she was on good terms with the Grand Pensionary Johan de Witt, a relationship which did not change with the Act of Exclusion of 1654, barring the prince from all ancestral offices.
+Amalia was supported against Mary by her son-in-law, the Elector of Brandenburg, and she was on good terms with the Grand Pensionary Johan de Witt, a relationship which did not change with the Act of Seclusion of 1654, barring the prince from all ancestral offices.
 When Mary died in 1660, Amalia in practice took sole control of the regency of her grandson.
 She maintained good relations to De Witt even by the passing of the 1667 Eternal Edict, which abolished the office of stadholder entirely.
 During this time she lived in the Oude Hof on the Noordeinde, maintaining her court and diplomatic contacts with royalty.

 In 1672, her grandson was declared an adult and his regency council thereby dismissed.
 Amalia retired and witnessed him becoming stadholder of Holland, Zeeland, Utrecht, Gelderland and Overijssel and captain-general of the Union.
 She died at her home in The Hague, aged 73.